aahl-byte/aws-notes/README.md

 ---

-*FYI - I'm using AI to compile, organize, hydrate and enhance all of my notes in this repo*
+*FYI - I'm using AI to compile, organize, hydrate and enhance all of my notes in this repo, because if the README above didn't make it obvious, I'm not great at writing things*

 # repo notes